What can be sampled locally?: Introduction

 A classic question for local computation is whether a locally definable problem is locally computable.
 Mathematically, this asks whether a feasible solution for a given local CSP can be \emph{constructed} using only local information.
 There is a substantial body of research works dedicated to this question~\cite{awerbuch1989network, linial1992locality, naor1995can, kuhn2004cannot, kuhn2006price, kuhn2006complexity, barenboim2011deterministic, sarma2012distributed, fraigniaud2013towards, barenboim2016locality, barenboim2016deterministic, chang2016exponential, fraigniaud2016local, ghaffari2016complexity, ghaffari2016improved, harris2016distributed, kuhn2016local, ghaffari2017distributed}.

-\paragraph{The local sampling problem:} Given an LCL problem which defines a local CSP on the network, besides to construct a feasible solution of the local CSP, another interesting problem is to \emph{sample} a \emph{uniform} random feasible solution, {e.g.}~to sample a uniform random proper coloring of the network $G$ with a given number of colors.
+\paragraph{The local sampling problem.} Given an LCL problem which defines a local CSP on the network, aside from constructing a feasible solution of the local CSP, another interesting problem is to \emph{sample} a \emph{uniform} random feasible solution, {e.g.}~to sample a uniform random proper coloring of the network $G$ with a given number of colors.
 More abstractly, given an instance of local CSP which, say, treats the vertices in the network $G(V,E)$ as variables, a joint distribution of uniform random feasible solution $\boldsymbol{X}=(X_v)_{v\in V}$ is accordingly defined by these local constraints.
 Our main question is \emph{whether a locally definable joint distribution can be sampled from locally}.

 Intuitively, sampling could be substantially more difficult than labeling, because to sample a feasible solution is at least as difficult as to construct one, and furthermore, the marginal distribution of each random variable $X_v$ in a jointly distributed feasible solution $\boldsymbol{X}=(X_v)_{v\in V}$ may already encapsulate certain amount of non-local information about the solution space.

-Retrieving such information about the solution space (as in sampling) instead of constructing one solution (as in labeling) by distributed algorithms is especially well motivated in the context of distributed machine learning~\cite{newman2007distributed, doshi2009large, smyth2009asynchronous, yan2009parallel, gonzalez2011parallel, de2015rapidly, sa2016ensuring}, where the data (the description of the joint distribution) is usually distributed among a large number of servers.
+Retrieving such information about the solution space (as in sampling) instead of constructing one solution (as in labeling) by distributed algorithms is especially well motivated in the context of distributed machine learning~\cite{newman2007distributed, doshi2009large, smyth2009asynchronous, yan2009parallel, gonzalez2011parallel, de2015rapidly, sa2016ensuring, Yang0Z16, XuLTZZ14}, where the data (the description of the joint distribution) is usually distributed among a large number of servers.